Introducing Poly-Cell Formula SARMs

 Introducing Umbrella Labs’ Poly-Cell FormulaTM SARM Solutions

-We employ an FDA-approved amphiphilic copolymer + coconut MCT oil to form polymeric micelles that enhance the bioavailability of select SARMs.
+We employ an amphiphilic copolymer to form polymeric micelles that enhance the bioavailability of select SARMs.
 Furthermore, our nano-emulsification process ensures minimum polymeric micelle size and variance.
 Most importantly, our Poly-Cell FormulaTM is optimized for sublingual absorption with a minimal taste profile.
 This stands in contrast to PEG, which is often intolerable for sublingual delivery due to its very unpleasant taste, leading to poor compliance among research participants.

 What are polymeric micelles?

 Polymeric micelles offer fantastic potential as a drug delivery system for compounds that are hydrophobic and exhibit poor bioavailability which results from the unique core-shell structure.
 Their inner hydrophobic core enables incorporation of poorly water-soluble drugs or compounds thus improving their stability and bioavailability.
 Typically, the inner core of the PMs is formed with hydrophobic blocks of the copolymers by hydrophobic interaction.
 Alternatively, they can also be formed by electrostatic interactions, using charged block copolymers.

 Our proprietary Poly-Cell FormulaTM uses an amphipathic copolymer in conjunction with medium chain triglycerides from coconut oil.
 The resulting emulsion absorbs rapidly under the tongue with minimal taste/residue, offering consistent and reliable dosing for research studies.

 How do polymeric micelles improve bioavailability of SARMs?